 This is my all-time favourite pound cake recipe.
 I love the texture of this cake.
-It’s dense, but it’s also moist and tender.
+It’s dense, but it is also moist.
 It slices beautifully, so you can have a thin slice and not feel guilty.

 Because I like this recipe so much, I adapt it with different flavours depending on what’s in season.
 Blood oranges are available in stores right now, so I’m including an easy blood orange glaze recipe.